-During the year ended 30 June 2009, Cochlear entered into agreements with Macquarie University (MU) to develop its new global Headquarters on MU's behalf.
-The Headquarters will be constructed on land owned by MU by a special purpose entity, Lachlan Project Development Pty Ltd. Adjacent land has been reserved by MU for future expansion by Cochlear over the next 25 years.
+During the year ended 30 June 2009, Cochlear entered into agreements with MU to develop its new global Headquarters on MU's behalf.
+The Headquarters is being constructed on land owned by MU by a special purpose entity, Lachlan Project Development Pty Ltd. Adjacent land has been reserved by MU for future expansion by Cochlear over the next 25 years.
 Cochlear has subcontracted the construction of the Headquarters and, upon completion, will lease the premises for a minimum of 15 years.
 A MU entity will own the building.